 "Because of the nature of this most valuable grain, we may be able to accomplish both to some degree at the same time.

-Clinton Jackson Democrat County Commissioner Precinct 2 May 4 Pd.
+Clinton Jackson Democrat County Commissioner

+Precinct 2 May 4 cials predict a record grain Pd.
 Pol.
 Adv.
-Sunday Brand By Clinton Jackson
+Sunday Brand By Clinton Jackson harvest this year which they think will give U.S. food pro-